georger420/RPiPico-Binary-Alarm-Clock/README.md

 ### Sense HAT

-Adding an IMU unit with a gyroscope, accelerometer, and magnetometer to the described device would create something somewhat similar to the first version of the Raspberry Pi Sense HAT.
-Such IMU could be module MPU-9250 containing all thre sensors.
-Cheaper but slightly complicated would be to add module MPU6050 with accelerometer and gyroscope, and magnetometer module HMC5883L.
+Adding an IMU unit with a gyroscope, accelerometer, and magnetometer to the described device would create something somewhat similar to the first version of the **Raspberry Pi Sense HAT**.
+Such IMU could be module **MPU-9250** containing all thre sensors.
+Cheaper but slightly complicated would be to add module **MPU6050** with accelerometer and gyroscope, and magnetometer module **HMC5883L**.
 After that the only difference in functionality would be that the Sense HAT has a color LED display and joystick.
 You would have to accept a monochrome display, but instead of a joystick, an IR remote control could be used, offering more capabilities than the Sense HAT's joystick.
 Of course, the Python library for Sense HAT would not be usable!

 ## Links